LT-IntroToAI-SY2526/assignment-0-AshleyQ17/writeup.md

 **3. What is a repository and what does it contain?**

-[A respository is where your projects you're working on are at]
+[A respository is where you can find the projects that you're working on]

 ---